Securing (escaping) Output

 Cross-site scripting (XSS) is a type of computer security vulnerability typically found in web applications.
 XSS enables attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.

 Escaping helps securing your data prior to rendering it for the end user.
-WordPress has a few helper functions you can use for most common scenarios.
+WordPress has many helper functions you can use for most common scenarios.

-- esc_html() – Use this function anytime an HTML element encloses a section of data being displayed.
+- esc_html() – Use anytime an HTML element encloses a section of data being displayed.

-- esc_url() – Use this function on all URLs, including those in the
+- esc_url() – Use on all URLs, including those in the

 hrefattributes of an HTML element.